gboehl/dynare/doc/manual/source/the-model-file.rst

 .. _macro-proc-lang:

-Macro-processing language
+Macro processing language
 =========================

-It is possible to use “macro” commands in the ``.mod`` file for doing the following tasks: including modular source files, replicating blocks of equations through loops, conditionally executing some code, writing indexed sums or products inside equations...
+It is possible to use “macro” commands in the ``.mod`` file for performing tasks such as: including modular source files, replicating blocks of equations through loops, conditionally executing some code, writing indexed sums or products inside equations...

-The Dynare macro-language provides a new set of *macro-commands* which can be inserted inside ``.mod`` files.
+The Dynare macro-language provides a new set of *macro-commands* which can be used in ``.mod`` files.
 It features:

     * File inclusion
-    * Loops (for structure)
+    * Loops (``for`` structure)
     * Conditional inclusion (``if/then/else`` structures)
     * Expression substitution

-Technically, this macro language is totally independent of the basic Dynare language, and is processed by a separate component of the Dynare pre-processor.
+This macro-language is totally independent of the basic Dynare language, and is processed by a separate component of the Dynare pre-processor.
 The macro processor transforms a ``.mod`` file with macros into a ``.mod`` file without macros (doing expansions/inclusions), and then feeds it to the Dynare parser.
-The key point to understand is that the macro-processor only does text substitution (like the C preprocessor or the PHP language).
-Note that it is possible to see the output of the macro-processor by using the ``savemacro`` option of the ``dynare`` command (see :ref:`dyn-invoc`).
+The key point to understand is that the macro processor only does text substitution (like the C preprocessor or the PHP language).
+Note that it is possible to see the output of the macro processor by using the ``savemacro`` option of the ``dynare`` command (see :ref:`dyn-invoc`).

-The macro-processor is invoked by placing *macro directives* in the ``.mod`` file.
+The macro processor is invoked by placing *macro directives* in the ``.mod`` file.
 Directives begin with an at-sign followed by a pound sign (``@#``).
-They produce no output, but give instructions to the macro-processor.
+They produce no output, but give instructions to the macro processor.
 In most cases, directives occupy exactly one line of text.
-In case of need, two backslashes (``\\``) at the end of the line indicate that the directive is continued on the next line.
+If needed, two backslashes (``\\``) at the end of the line indicate that the directive is continued on the next line.
 The main directives are:

     * ``@#includepath``, paths to search for files that are to be included,
     * ``@#include``, for file inclusion,
-    * ``@#define``, for defining a macro-processor variable,
+    * ``@#define``, for defining a macro processor variable,
     * ``@#if, @#ifdef, @#ifndef, @#else, @#endif`` for conditional statements,
     * ``@#for, @#endfor`` for constructing loops.

-The macro-processor maintains its own list of variables (distinct of model variables and of MATLAB/Octave variables).
-These macro-variables are assigned using the ``@#define`` directive, and can be of four
-types: integer, character string, array of integers, array of strings.
+The macro processor maintains its own list of variables (distinct from model variables and MATLAB/Octave variables).
+These macro-variables are assigned using the ``@#define`` directive and can be of the following basic types: boolean, double, string, tuple, function, and array (of any of the previous types).

 .. _macro-exp: